 - Using a big pan, melt the vegan butter and add finely chopped onion, garlic paste and finely chopped sage.
 Once the onion has softened, add the cinnamon, nutmeg and black pepper.

 - Make the cashew cream.
-Blend the soaked cashews with 150 ml of water to create a smooth cream.
+Blend the soaked cashews with 150 ml of stock or water to create a smooth cream.

-- When the butternut squash is roasted, leave it to cool a little bit, scoop the flesh out and blend with 100 ml of water.
+- When the butternut squash is roasted, leave it to cool a little bit, scoop the flesh out and blend with 100 ml of water or stock.
 Add into the pan and cook for about 2-3 minutes.

 - Add the cashew cream, keep cooking for a few minutes and add some of the pasta water to adjust the consistency of the sauce.

-- Mix in the pasta with the sauce and serve.
+- Mix in the pasta with the sauce, season with salt and pepper, and serve.

 Newsletter